Varicose Veins

 The majority of varicose veins can be treated this way and can usually be performed under a local anaesthetic which means you will often be able to leave within half and hour of being treated.

-Endothermal ablation is carried out either by a heating coil (radiofrequency ablation) or a laser fibre (EVLT) being passed into the abnormal vein under ultrasound guidance.
-The fibre is placed in the correct position inside of the vein and then a local anaesthetic solution is placed up the leg along side the vein.
-This solution provides anaesthetic but also protects the surrounding tissues from the heat.
+Endothermal ablation is carried out either by a heating coil (radiofrequency ablation RFA) or a laser fibre (EVLT) being passed into the abnormal vein under ultrasound guidance.
+The fibre is placed in the correct position inside of the vein and then a local anaesthetic solution is placed in the leg along side the vein.
+This solution provides anaesthetic but also protects the surrounding tissues from the heating coil.
 Once this is done the surgeon activates the fibre and the vein is heated from the inside.
-This causes the walls of the vein to stick together and so blood can no longer flow backwards in the wrong direction.
+This causes the walls of the vein to stick together.
+The vein closes shut and blood can no longer flow backwards in the wrong direction, back down the vein.

-My own preference is to use radiofrequency ablation.
+My own preference is to use RFA radiofrequency ablation.
 Patients and studies have reported less pain and less bruising using RFA rather than laser EVLT.
-The success rates of the two procedures are comparable.
+The success rates of the two procedures are equivalent.

 Surgery (High tie / striping and avulsions)